Boiler

 5. Pilot light issues

 Older boilers often rely on a pilot light to ignite the burner.
-If your boiler's pilot light keeps going out or is burning with a yellow flame instead of a blue one, it could be a sign of a more serious problem.
-A yellow pilot light may indicate a carbon monoxide leak, which can be extremely dangerous.
-Additionally, a pilot light that won't stay lit could be caused by a malfunctioning thermocouple or other ignition issues.
-In either case, it's crucial to have a professional technician address the problem immediately to ensure the safety of your home.
+If your boiler's pilot light keeps going out, has regular breakdowns, or is burning with a yellow flame instead of a blue one, it could be a sign of a more serious problem.

-Potential causes of pilot Light problems
+Potential causes of Pilot Light problems

 6. Frequent breakdowns

-If you find yourself often ringing up repair services to come and fix your boiler, it may be a sign that the unit is nearing the end of its lifespan.
-Older boilers are more prone to breakdowns and often become less efficient over time.
-Investing in a newer, more reliable boiler can not only improve your home's heating and hot water performance but also save you money in the long run by reducing energy costs and the need for frequent repairs.
+Investing in a newer, more reliable boiler can not only improve your home's heating and hot water performance but also save you money in the long run by reducing energy costs, cutting down on higher energy bills, and the need for frequent repairs.

 Factors contributing to boiler breakdowns